How to Manage: Understanding the problem

 1. Define an initial symptom to trigger the actors.

-2. Set the rules: Only symptoms and evidences, no causes or solutions.
+2. Set the rules: only symptoms and pieces of evidence, no causes or solutions.

 • Avoid directing points of view or interest by discussing solutions and causes.